 - Students complete a team charter before and during the first team meeting, describing how they will work as a team. - Students will complete a teambuilding assignment that will be provided by EDLAB. - Students are required to set up a preliminary budget describing the costs they expect to make throughout the project at the beginning of PREMIUM.
-The project mentor (and client in case of traveling costs) is/are meant to sign off on that budget.

-- Students have to prepare a pitch style presentation for the Midterm Presentation session. - Students attend a team dynamics meeting with their competence coach. - Students draw up a representation of their project outcomes or end results.
-This can be a report, poster, PowerPoint presentation, etc. - Students maintain a Tumblr page to document their project progress.
-This is a platform for the mentor to monitor as well in order to stay updated on a regular basis. - Students schedule and prepare closing events with the client, together with the project mentor. - Students send in a finalized budget and reimbursement forms if they made any project-related costs.
+The project mentor (and client in case of traveling costs) is/are meant to sign off on that budget. - Students have to prepare a pitch style presentation for the Midterm Presentation session. - Students attend a team dynamics meeting with their competence coach. - Students maintain an Instagram page to document their project progress.
+This is a platform for the mentor to monitor as well in order to stay updated on a regular basis. - Students prepare a video pitch to present their project outcome during the PREMIUM Closing Event. - Students schedule and prepare a closing session with the client, together with the project mentor. - Students send in a finalized budget and reimbursement forms if they made any project-related costs.
 Mentors should assist students in the reimbursement application process (see the Appendix for more information on the reimbursement process).